 Today, as is the case during many family activities while we’re here in Minnesota, Tom and I are splitting up between our respective families.
-Tom is headed to a Minnesota Twins baseball game with daughter Tammy and son TJ, while I’ll be on the popular Jonathan Padelford, a riverboat on the Mississippi River with son Greg, daughter-in-law Camille and the three grandchildren, Maisie, Miles, and Madighan.
+Tom is headed to a Minnesota Twins baseball game with daughter Tammy and son TJ.
+I’ll be on the popular Jonathan Padelford, a riverboat on the Mississippi River with son Greg, daughter-in-law Camille, and the three grandchildren Maisie, Miles, and Madighan.

-Yesterday was another action packed day.
-By noon, we were seated on the damp grass under a tree near Wolfe Park in St. Louis Park to watch the annual Parktacular Parade.
-Miles was actually in the parade as a Cub Scout distributing bottled water to attendees in the sidelines.
+Yesterday was another action-packed day.
+We were seated on the damp grass under a tree near Wolfe Park in St. Louis Park to watch the annual Parktacular Parade by noon.
+Miles was actually in the parade as a Cub Scout distributing bottled water to attendees on the sidelines.

-We watched every group that passed by while we watched for Miles who finally appeared, a ‘halfhearted smile on his little face that appeared to indicate, “What am I doing here?”
-As he quickly scurried past I hurriedly snapped a few photos as shown here today.
+We watched every group that passed by while we watched for Miles, who finally appeared, a ‘halfhearted smile on his little face that appeared to indicate, “What am I doing here?”
+As he quickly hurried past, I hurriedly snapped a few photos, as shown here today.

-The kids were reeling with enthusiasm but we managed to take a few photos and spend time with them during part of the activities.
-We had to be on our way by 2:30 pm to make our way back to the red SUV requiring a 20-minute walk.
+The kids were reeling with enthusiasm, but we managed to take a few photos and spend time with them during part of the activities.
+Unfortunately, we had to be on our way by 2:30 pm to make our way back to the red SUV requiring a 20-minute walk.

-With the upcoming 20 minute drive (not much traffic on Saturday) back to our hotel, we arrived just in time to shower and dress for a 4:00 pm gathering at long-time friend (and neighbor) Sue (of Chip and Sue), who was hosting an intimate gathering of our mutual old friends at her gorgeous new home.
+With the upcoming 20 minute drive (not much traffic on Saturday) back to our hotel, we arrived just in time to shower and dress for a 4:00 pm gathering at a long-time friend (and neighbor) Sue (of Chip and Sue).
+She was hosting an intimate group of our old mutual friends at her gorgeous new home.
 Tomorrow, we’ll share photos and details of that fabulous evening.